Start your research with this quick-reference, and confirm any updates with your local representation.

 - Voluntarily surrendered the right to the custody and control of the child

 - Deserted the child without provision for identification of the child

 - Relinquished the child for adoption to a licensed or authorized child placing agency in another jurisdiction

-How and when can Birth Parents consent to adoption in California?
+When may consent to adoption be given in California?

 Consent to adoption given by an Indian child's parent is not valid unless both of the following occur:

 - The consent is given in writing at least 10 days after the child’s birth and recorded by a judge